nventive/web-react-skeleton/frontend/docs/ComponentsAndContainers.md

 - Examples: UserInfo, ShoppingCart, etc...

 > Don’t take the component VS container separation as a dogma.
 Sometimes it doesn’t matter or it’s hard to draw the line.
 If you feel unsure about whether a specific element should be a component or a container, it might be too early to decide.
 Don’t sweat it!

+### ContextProvider

+- A container can use a ContextProvider to avoid props drilling.
+> Props drilling in React refers to the process of passing data from a parent component to a deeply nested child component through multiple intermediary components.
+This can become cumbersome and lead to several issues, such as increased complexity and reduced maintainability.
+- Place the file in the `app/containers` folder when it is strongly tied a container, otherwise place it in `app/contextProviders`.
+- TODO: Add Image.